kikocorreoso/tutormagic/README.rst

-jupytor extension for the IPython notebook
+tutormagic extension for the IPython notebook
 ==========================================

 IPython magics to embed http://www.pythontutor.com within an IFrame in